carlosrabelo/tatuscan/README-PT.md

 ## Destaques

-- Lightweight Go agent types for host inventory
+- Lightweight Go agent for Windows and Linux with optional OS service install
 - REST API with SQLite persistence and upsert by `machine_id`
 - Monorepo with independent `client` and `api` Go modules